230103252Itachi/wtw/README.md

-WhatToWear (WTW)

-Smart Wardrobe & Outfit Recommendation App
+WhatToWear (WTW) – Smart Wardrobe and Outfit Recommendation App

-WhatToWear is a Flutter mobile application that helps users manage their wardrobe and get outfit recommendations based on weather conditions and personal preferences.
-The project was developed as a Capstone Mobile App Project.
+WhatToWear is a mobile application built with Flutter that helps users organize their wardrobe and get outfit suggestions based on the weather and personal preferences.
+This project was developed as part of a Capstone Mobile App Project.

-📱 About the App
+About the App

 The app allows users to:

-store and manage their clothes in one place
+store and manage all their clothing items in one place

-get outfit suggestions based on current weather
+receive outfit recommendations based on current weather conditions

 use the app both online and offline

-It focuses on simplicity, usability, and real-world functionality.
+The main focus of the app is simplicity, ease of use, and practical functionality for everyday life.

-✨ Key Features
+Key Features

-Add, edit, and delete wardrobe items
+add, edit, and delete wardrobe items

-Upload clothing images
+upload photos of clothing

 AI-based outfit recommendations

-Real-time weather integration
+real-time weather integration

-Offline access with local caching
+offline access with local caching

-🛠️ Tech Stack
+Technology Stack

 Flutter (Dart)